paradoxical-dev/neollama/README.md

 ### Config Editor
 The config editor opens an interactive popup window which displays the set options for the current model.

-Each value will be set to the models default options (if no value is provided in the configuration) or, if no default is set and the model has no default value, then the plugins default will be used.
+if no value is set for an option and the model has no default value, then the plugins default will be used.

 To change a value, simply replace it's current value with the desired one.

-Then, when finished, use the change_config command set in the configuration and the new options will be applied
+When finishe editing use the change_config command set in the configuration and the new options will be applied

 ![Config Editor example](/config_editor.jpg)